johnmyleswhite/JAGSIntro/slides.md

 ---

-# For Loops do Not Introduce a New Scope
+# For Loops do not Introduce a New Scope

 	model
 	{